Seth Stephens-Davidowitz has used data from the internet -- particularly Google searches -- to get new insights into the human psyche.

 Seth has used Google searches to measure racism, self-induced abortion, depression, child abuse, hateful mobs, the science of humor, sexual preference, anxiety, son preference, and sexual insecurity, among many other topics.

-In high school, he wrote obituaries for the local newspaper, the Bergen Record, and was a juggler in theatrical shows.
-He now lives in Brooklyn and is a passionate fan of the Mets, Knicks, Jets, Stanford football, and Leonard Cohen.
+In high school, Seth wrote obituaries for the local newspaper, the Bergen Record, and was a juggler in theatrical shows.
+He now lives in Brooklyn and is a passionate fan of the Mets, Knicks, Jets, and Leonard Cohen.

 For speaking engagements, Seth is exclusively represented by The Lavin Agency.